nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Extensions:
 - **2a.** The contact index is invalid or does not exist.
-  - **2a1.** If the index is out of range, the system displays an error message: `Error: The person index provided is invalid.`
+  - **2a1.** If the index is out of range, the system displays an error message: `The person index provided is invalid.`
-  - **2a2.** If the index format is incorrect (e.g., non-numeric or contains decimal values), the system displays: `Error: Invalid command format! view <index>`.
+  - **2a2.** If the index format is incorrect (e.g., non-numeric or contains decimal values), the system displays: `Invalid command format! view <index>`.
   - **2a3.** The Salesperson corrects the index and reissues the command.
   - **Use case resumes from Step 2.**